 The 50 Best Quotes on Self-Love

-Love and appreciate yourself—you're all you have
+Love and appreciate yourself—you're all you have.

 Posted Oct 01, 2012

-The biggest struggle in life is the struggle to know, embrace, and accept ourselves, with all of our faults and imperfections.
+The biggest struggle in life is to know, embrace, and accept ourselves, with all of our faults and imperfections.
 Many of us were raised by parents who were themselves victims—who were not taught to see their own worth, or who were not really seen by their own parents.
-Our grandparents generation faced massive trauma and upheaval due to the Second World War and the Great Depression.
+Our grandparents' generation faced massive trauma and upheaval due to the Second World War and the Great Depression.
 The focus was on survival and minimizing the damage, rather than on love, appreciation, and intimacy.

 The quotes below are intended as inspiration for your inward journey.
 Become more mindful of your thoughts, feelings, and behavior.
 Know your vulnerabilities as well as your strengths and achievements, and learn to love yourself for both.
-I have included categories that define some different facets of self love, including awareness, acceptance and growth.
+I have included categories that define some different facets of self-love, including awareness, acceptance, and growth.
 Following the quotes is an exercise to help you better know and accept yourself.

-- Who looks outside, dreams; who looks inside, awakes.
-Carl Gustav Jung
+1. "Who looks outside, dreams; who looks inside, awakes." —Carl Gustav Jung

-- You are very powerful, provided you know how powerful you are. ~Yogi Bhajan
+2. "You are very powerful, provided you know how powerful you are." —Yogi Bhajan

-- We are each gifted in a unique and important way.
+3. "We are each gifted in a unique and important way.
 It is our privilege and our adventure to discover our own special light." —Mary Dunbar

-- What lies behind us and what lies before us are tiny matters compared to what lies within us. - Ralph Waldo Emerson
+4. "What lies behind us and what lies before us are tiny matters compared to what lies within us." —Ralph Waldo Emerson

-- Everything worth having costs something, and the price of true love is self-knowledge.
+5. "Everything worth having costs something, and the price of true love is self-knowledge." —Multiple Sources

-- Becoming acquainted with yourself is a price well worth paying for the love that will really address your needs.- Daphne Rose Kingma
+6. "Becoming acquainted with yourself is a price well worth paying for the love that will really address your needs." —Daphne Rose Kingma

-- My willingness to be intimate with my own deep feelings creates the space for intimacy with another.Shakti Gawain
+7. "My willingness to be intimate with my own deep feelings creates the space for intimacy with another." —Shakti Gawain

-- People are like stained-glass windows.
-They sparkle and shine when the sun is out, but when the darkness sets in their true beauty is revealed only if there is light from within.- Elisabeth Kübler-Ross
+8. "People are like stained-glass windows.
+They sparkle and shine when the sun is out, but when the darkness sets in their true beauty is revealed only if there is light from within." —Elisabeth Kübler-Ross

 Be True to Yourself